 Sost is Pakistan’s border town, even though it is 84km from the actual border.
-We knew that it is only a small place so hadn’t rushed up there that morning even though we know is when the only public transport there is would have gone.
-Instead of plan was to see what ride we could to find.
+We knew it is only a small place so hadn’t rushed up there, even thought we know morning is when the only public transport there is would have gone.
+Instead of plan was stay in Passu for the morning and then see what ride we could to find.
 Knowing that might take time we had decided we wanted to be hitting the road about mid-afternoon.

-We checked out of our hotel in Passu and set ourselves up on the Highway just outside.
+When the time came we checked out of our hotel and set ourselves up on the Highway just outside.
 More traffic was heading south than north though it was still barely a trickle.
 After half an hour maybe half a dozen vehicles had gone past which were either full or just going to the village.
 One car heading south had turned round and stopped.
-Two clearly affluent young men (well dressed, new car and blatantly with their own driver) heading to Peshawar offered to take us to Sost.
+Two clearly affluent young men (well dressed, new car and blatantly with their driver) heading to Peshawar offered to take us to Sost.
 Peshawar is as far south as Islamabad and it would add 1.5 hrs onto their journey so while very grateful we insisted they didn’t do that (much to their driver’s relief), they settled instead on getting a selfie with us.

 When a small flatbed van headed our way we knew we were in luck.
 When they stopped we checked they were heading to Sost and then jumped in the back with 2 other guys.
 A typical multi-purpose vehicle it had wooden boxes seating running down each side, and metal rails for sides.
 The guys got off in the Passu and we soon picked up a mother and son who had earlier walked past us, they were only going a few kilometers, then after that we picked up a middle-aged man who was also wanting a lift to Sost.
 There would be the 3 for the rest of the journey.